-The red nose Pitbull is a variety of the popular and sometimes controversial American Pitbull Terrier.
+The red nose Pitbull is a variety of the popular American Pitbull Terrier.

 Just like the blue nose Pitbull, the red nose pit has many devoted fans!

-We’ll also tell you how you can share photos of your American red nose Pitbull with our readers!
+We’ll also tell you how you can share photos of your American red nose Pit with our readers!

 Use these links to find quick answers to our most popular questions